BioGenies/MetaboCrates/inst/metabocrates/texts/biocrates_matrix.md

-This matrix shows the measured compounds values.
+This table contains the concentrations measured for each metabolite and sample.